July 5, 2024

 Texas Engineers are participating in a groundbreaking U.S. Space Force operation that will propel innovative technologies for in-space operations.

 Aerospace and mechanical engineers from The University of Texas at Austin will contribute major advances for space robotics, mobility, motion-planning, and high-performance actuator development for rendezvous, proximity maneuvers, in-space repair, refueling, and assembly operations.
-The project is part of The Space Strategic Technical Institute for In-Space Operations (SSTI-ISO), a collaborative effort involving several leading academic units and industry partners.
+The project is part of the Space Strategic Technical Institute for In-Space Operations (SSTI-ISO), a collaborative effort involving several leading academic units and industry partners.

 The project has been awarded $37.6 million over five years, with UT’s portion totaling approximately $5.8M.
 Maruthi Akella, professor in the Department of Aerospace Engineering and Engineering Mechanics, will lead UT’s portion of the project, with Texas A&M University at the helm.